-Health, health problems, and how people deal with them constitute issues for social research too.
+Health, health problems and how people deal with them constitute issues for social research too.
 But in social science we take a different approach.
 Analysis of problems is foregrounded and study becomes more systematic.
-This aims at breaking up routines in order to prevent harmful behaviors for example the relation between specific behaviors (like smoking) and specific health problems (such as the likelihood of falling ill with cancer).
+This aims at breaking up routines in order to prevent harmful behaviors - for example, the relation between specific behaviors (like smoking) and specific health problems (such as the likelihood of falling ill with cancer).
 To achieve such an aim, we need to create a situation free of pressure to act.
 For example, you will plan a longer period for analyzing the problem, without the pressure of immediately finding a solution for it.
-Here, knowledge results not from intuition, but from examination of scientific theories.
+Here, knowledge results not from intuition, but from the examination of scientific theories.
 The development of such theories involves a process of explicitly spelling out and testing relations, which is based on using research methods (like a systematic review of the literature or a survey).
 For both aims - the developing and testing of theories - the methods of social research are used.
 The resulting knowledge is abstracted from the concrete example and further developed in the direction of general relations.
-Unlike in everyday life, here the generalization of knowledge is more important than solving a concrete problem in the single case.
+Unlike in everyday life, here the generalization of knowledge is more important than solving a concrete problem in the particular case.
+Scientific research is more and more confronted with the expectation that its results have an impact on the field that is studied or on the way a society deals with an issue or (social) problem (see Chandler 2013; Denicolo 2013).